 When infiltrating the system, Ryuk converts non-executable files in the .ryk file extension.
 Then it drops a notification with ransom demands and guidelines in the folders that have been processed and names them RyukReadMe (.html or .txt).
 The ransom demand is insane: from 15 to 50 Bitcoins.

 What makes things worse is that Ryuk can stay silent for weeks or months to gather more information and maximize its impact.
 Also, the virus identifies and enumerates the network shares and deletes the virtual shadow copy.
-This means hackers can simply ban the Windows System Restore option.
+This means hackers can simply ban the Windows System Restore point option.
 Therefore, if you don’t have an external backup, you may not be able to recover your files without paying a ransom.

 This is why it is crucial for the organizations to have regular external backups and use ransomware detection services that can inform you about the malware occurrence.
 We talk about it in detail as one of the key preventive measures for organizations at the end of the article.